 By Amanda McQuade Crawford

 Do you ever wonder why you don’t feel terrific all the time?
 Using food or other substances to fill a void?
 Well, the sad news is that this doesn’t fill you up as much as it may feel like you’re slowly poisoning yourself after awhile.
-Sounds like it may be time for a cleanse!
+Sounds like it may be time for an organic cleanse!

 Perhaps you don’t feel overstuffed as much as you feel somehow dissatisfied with how your clothes fit lately.
 Perhaps the mirror tells you that, far from being the fairest in the land, you need a time-out on lemon water today.
 I feel that people are designed to take advantage of RENEWAL in life.
 Often a good cleanse or detoxification can be the first step in healing ourselves.

 Most mainstream medical thought doesn’t treat healthy people with a sluggish feeling by gentle detoxification.
 Yet in all traditional cultures, including the grass roots culture thriving in pockets of your area as well as far-off locations, cleansing is practiced because we feel better when we do it.
 Even our human ancestors switched easily from burning starchy foods for fuel, using insulin as the main hormone, to burning fat during seasons with less available fruit, very little food at all, or mainly meat.